| A sea of stone - biodiversity and historyBella S. Galil

 raised at dawn - a fisherman in another boat shows off his prize - a

+large lobster.
 These ancient mosaics of marine life do not pretend to show the

 natural habitat of the fish.
 Neither were they produced solely as works